 The Napali Coast is a very special place.
 The pali, or cliffs, provide a rugged grandeur of deep, narrow valleys ending abruptly at the sea.
 Waterfalls and swift flowing streams continue to cut these narrow valleys while the sea carves cliffs at their mouths.
 Extensive stone walled terraces can still be found on the valley bottoms where Hawaiians once lived and cultivated taro.

 ADVISORY: YOU MAY BE EXPOSED TO THE FOLLOWING HAZARDS WITHIN NAPALI COAST STATE WILDERNESS PARK:

 Permits for camping along the Kalalau Trail are issued for Kalalau only, the preferred destination at the end of the 11-mile trail.
-However, permits for Kalalau are also valid for camping at Hanakoa, which is located a little beyond the halfway point of the trail, roughly 6 miles in from the trailhead.
+However, permits for Kalalau are also valid for camping at Hanakoa, roughly 6 miles in from the trailhead.
 Permits specifically for Hanakoa are no longer being issued, but hikers are encouraged to stopover and camp at Hanakoa if they possess a valid permit for Kalalau and they feel the need to break up their trek due to such factors as fatigue, inclement weather, or impending darkness.

 NOTE: The camping area at Miloli'i is accessible by boat or kayak only - there is no overland access.
 Separate permits are required to camp at Miloli'i.

 • The maximum length of stay is 5 consecutive nights along the Kalalau Trail (no 2 consecutive nights may be spent at Hanakoa Valley